bxparks/AceTime/USER_GUIDE.md

 * `acetime_ getNow()`: get current time (blocking)
 * `sendRequest()`, `isResponseReady()`, `readResponse()`: get current time (non-blocking)

-Some examples of the `Clock` is an NTP client, a GPS client, or a DS3231 RTC chip).

 ```C++
 namespace ace_time {
 namespace clock {